 Key strengths:

-- Industry-leading resolution (30cm optical imagery)
+- Industry-leading 30cm optical imagery resolution

-- WorldView Legion constellation with 7 satellites for improved revisit
+- WorldView Legion constellation with 7 satellites for improved revisit rates

 - SecureWatch platform for defense and intelligence workflows